Fast and scalable quantum Monte Carlo simulations of electron-phonon models: Preconditioning

 where

 and $\bar{V}$ is defined to satisfy

-To first order in $\Delta_{\tau}$ this preconditioner $P$ can be interpreted as describing a semi-classical system for which imaginary-time fluctuations are suppressed.
-We emphasize, however, that our goal remains to solve the full Holstein model without any approximation.
+This preconditioner $P$ can be interpreted as describing a semi-classical system for which imaginary-time fluctuations are suppressed.
+We emphasize, however, that our purpose with preconditioning is to solve the full Holstein model without any approximation.

+Careful benchmarks of $P$ as a preconditioner to $M$ will be presented in Sec.~\ref{subsec:precon_speedup}.
+Here, we can briefly provide some intuition about why it should work.
+For small $\Delta \tau$, we have $B_\tau \approx I - \Delta_\tau (V_\tau + K)$.
+At this order of approximation, $\bar{V}$ becomes the imaginary time average over $V_\tau$.
+The bandwidth of the hopping matrix $K$ on the square lattice is $8$, whereas fluctuations in diagonal elements $(\bar{V} - V_\tau)_{ii} = \alpha (\bar{x}_i - x_{i,\tau})$ are typically order $1$ or smaller for the models considered in this work (fluctuations are controlled by $\omega_0$ when the dimensionless coupling $\lambda$ is held fixed).
+The relatively small magnitude of these $V_\tau$ fluctuations suggests that $P$ should be a good approximation to $M$ for the dominant part of the eigenspectrum (larger eigenvalues).
+We note, however, that $P$ is frequently observed to be \emph{ineffective} at capturing eigenvectors associated with the smallest eigenvalues of $M$, and this seems to be the biggest limiting factor in the utility of $P$ as a preconditioner.

 An important, but non-obvious, property of this preconditioner is that the matrix-vector product $P^{-1}v$ can be evaluated very efficiently.
 To demonstrate this, we will first show that the matrix $P$ becomes exactly block diagonal after an appropriate Fourier transformation in the imaginary time $\tau$ index.